vmullet/MasterCook/README.md

 The main template used everywhere in this website is **base_layout.html** in templates root folder

+### Custom Settings

+Some settings specific to the website are stored in mastercook/settings.py such as :
+ - The maximum number of comments by page
+ - The maximum number of results by page
+ - ...

 ## Supported Features

 Actually, the website supports the following features :